evpo/EncryptPad/docs/ru/readme.md

 ## Compile EncryptPad on Mac/Linux

-It is easier than building on Windows.
 All you need is to install Qt, Python and run:

-    ./configure.sh --all

-<div id="dynamic-build"></div>

-### Dynamic build

-    ./configure.sh --all --use-system-libs

-Build with dynamic linking to libraries.
-It also uses `Botan` and `Zlib` installed on the system instead of compiling their source code under `deps`.
-On Ubuntu, install `libbotan1.10-dev` and `zlib1g-dev` packages before building.
+    export PATH=$HOME/Qt/5.10.1/clang_64/bin/:$PATH
+    ./configure.py --build-botan --ldflags "-mmacosx-version-min=10.10" --cxxflags "-mmacosx-version-min=10.10"
+    make

+Change the Qt path and replace the minimal macOS versions as needed.
+The command will work without them but the result will be limited to the current version.

 <div id="build-on-fedora"></div>